 After completing your program, or your training with a doctor, it’s a good idea to get professionally certified.
 It’s not required in order to get a job, but it will demonstrate your hard work and your commitment, and it will help you stand out when you apply for a position.
 The test will be a combination of clinical and administrative knowledge.
-For more information about what you’ll need in order to take it, visit the AAMA’s official examination requirements page.
+For more information about what you’ll need in order to take it, visit the National Healthcareer Association, Certified Clinical Medical Assistant (CCMA) webpage.

 3) Consider Volunteering

 During your schooling, it’s important to set yourself up for future success.
 To improve your resume and show employers you’re experienced in the field, think about volunteering in some sort of medical capacity.
 Many hospitals and free community clinics love it when volunteers help with certain tasks such as greeting patients.
 You could also help out at a blood drive or other special event.
 Volunteering can be a great way to stand out from other job applicants.